photoprism/photoprism-docs/docs/getting-started/proxies/swag.md

 # Using SWAG as Reverse Proxy

-!!! info ""
+!!! tldr ""
-	Should you experience problems with Swag, we recommend that you ask the Swag community for advice, as we cannot provide support for third-party software.
+    Should you experience problems with Swag, we recommend that you ask the Swag community for advice, as we cannot provide support for third-party software and services.

-!!! quote ""
-	Help improve these docs!
-You can contribute by clicking :material-pencil: to send a pull request with your changes.

 To simplify the setup of a reverse HTTPS proxy, Linuxserver.io developed [SWAG](https://github.com/linuxserver/docker-swag).